 Computer Programming and Analysis

 The Computer Programming and Analysis programs at Seminole State College combine programming, system design, system analysis, database and networking courses to provide a well-rounded curriculum with the depth necessary to prepare students for positions as programmers; programmer/analysts; or system, technical support or database analysts.
-Seminole State offers dual two-year programs leading to an Associate in Science degree and a one-year program leading to a technical certificate.
+Seminole State offers dual two-year programs leading to an Associate in Science degree and a one-year program leading to a college credit certificate.

 Students can take day, evening or weekend classes taught by Seminole State's knowledgeable, business-savvy faculty.
 Courses use state-of-the-art hardware and software, and many of them are available online.

 The A.S. degree program gives students the foundation to continue their education at a four-year university or immediately enter the job market as a programmer or programmer/trainee.

 Individual courses within these programs enable students to keep their skills current and can lead to career advancement for students already working as information systems/data processing professionals.